Tidal tails in open clusters: Morphology, binary fraction, dynamics, and rotation: Data and cluster identification

+For a data point to be considered as a part of a cluster, it must have a minimum number of neighboring data points within a specified distance, $\epsilon$.
 Key Parameters of DBSCAN: \begin{itemize} \item \texttt{$\epsilon$}: Maximum distance for two points to be considered neighbors. \item \texttt {min\_neighbors}: Minimum number of neighboring data points required to form a cluster. \end{itemize} The DBSCAN algorithm identifies core points, border points, and noise points.
 Core points have sufficient neighbors within $\epsilon$; border points are neighbors of core points but are not core themselves; noise points are neither.
-In this work, DBSCAN was applied to the scaled 5D feature (\texttt{ra, dec, pmra, pmdec, distance}) space of the filtered sample to identify a dense overdensity corresponding to the core cluster population.
-For each cluster, the parameters ($\epsilon$, \texttt{min\_neighbours}) were tuned to find the combination that resulted in the most spatially complete and centrally concentrated core in ra–dec space, while minimizing contamination.

-In M67, this method isolated 1037 \emph{Cluster} members (N$_{memb}$), whose spatial, PM, and $\varpi$ distributions are also shown in blue in Figure \ref{fig:1}.
+In this work, DBSCAN was applied to the scaled 5D feature (ra, dec, pmra, pmdec, distance) space of the filtered sample to identify a dense overdensity corresponding to the core cluster population.
+For each cluster, the parameters ($\epsilon$, \texttt{min\_neighbors}) were tuned to find the combination that resulted in the most spatially complete and centrally concentrated core in ra–dec space, while minimizing contamination.
+In M67, this method isolated 1037 cluster members (N$_{memb}$), whose spatial, proper motion, and parallax distributions are also shown in blue in Fig. \ref{fig:1}.